Rating: ![]()

 Dragon Half does not contain anything even resembling plot.
 There could be thoughtful moments surrounding the fact that the heroine's love won't accept her because of her race... but not in this series.
 Some parodies of fantasy cliches buried in there at least approach clever, and a few of the jokes are so random and weird that they're almost brilliant, but the primary mode of operation is pure, unadulterated, whacked-out, below-the-belt low, slap-stick idiocy.
 This kind of unrelenting stupidity is not everybody's cup of tea, but I'm almost ashamed to admit how much fun I had watching it.

-I have not seen the dub, but the Japanese voice acting is flat-out hilarious, with some surprisingly high-profile talent.
-You've probably never heard so many people (everyone, in fact) suddenly kick up their voices an octaves and switch to baby talk in the middle of a conversation (if you can call the dialogue that).
+The Japanese voice acting is flat-out hilarious, with some surprisingly high-profile talent.
+You've probably never heard so many people (everyone, in fact) suddenly kick up their voices an octave or two and switch to baby talk in the middle of a conversation (if you can call the dialogue that).
 I will warn that you won't fully appreciate the humor if you don't recognize a little bit of the language, or at least have a good ear for it--the way people will shift from talking like the villain to talking like a 3-year-old in mid sentence is only funny if you have some vague feel for what they're saying, and the subtitles don't really get the point across (can't imagine how they would, admittedly).
+I haven't seen the dub to compare.

-A final note: the end theme song pretty much sums up the whole thing--it makes absolutely no sense, but you can't help but enjoy it (have a look at the lyrics to see what I mean).
+A final note: the end theme song pretty much sums up the whole thing: It makes absolutely no sense, yet you can't help but enjoy it.
 That's gotta be the most chipper, nonsensical song I've ever heard, and it's definitely as cute as Beethoven is ever going to get.
 He probably rolls over in his grave every time someone watches the credits.

-Anyway, Dragon Half is about as un-serious as anime comes, and it has as much absolutely ridiculous animation, fantasy parodies, really basic humor, and SD as you'll find anywhere.
+Anyway, Dragon Half is about as un-serious as anime comes, stuffed with as much absolutely ridiculous animation, fantasy parodies, really basic humor, and SD as you'll find anywhere.
 Maybe too much.
-It'll either be one of the funniest things you've ever seen, or the stupidest (I'm almost embarrassed to admit that I thought both).
+It'll either be one of the funniest things you've ever seen, or the stupidest--I'm almost embarrassed to admit that I thought both.

-Gokudo is the only series that even comes close to the wacky level of Dragon Half, but If you've seen Slayers, Gestalt, or Rune Soldier Louie and thought that they had way too much plot (and that's pretty hard), then this is for you.
+Gokudo is the only series that even comes close to the wacky level of Dragon Half, but if you've seen Slayers, Gestalt, or Rune Soldier Louie and thought that they had way too much plot, then this is for you.
+The closest match is, ironically, the SD bonus episodes that accompany the Record of Lodoss War TV series.
 Alternately, Bastard!! does the fantasy parody thing with a serious edge.

 ADV's DVD features the Japanese stereo soundtrack plus a 5.1 channel English dub.
 Extras include a commentary track by some of the dub staff.

 Not that much objectionable material, save a few gross jokes, a couple of "violent" scenes, and a small amount of chibi nudity.
-ADV rated it 15-up, which is quite strict; even 13-up is on the high end.
+ADV rated it 15-up, which is quite strict; even 13-up is on the high end in my opinion.

 Violence: 2 - Plenty of fighting and violence, but it's not serious at all.